FluxML/Flux.jl/docs/src/models/regularisation.md

 2.1166067f0
 ```

-One can also add regularisation only for weights by filtering out biaes using `namedparams`.
+One can also add regularisation only for weights by filtering out biases using `namedparams`.

 ```
 ps = [p for (p, name) in Flux.namedparams(m) if !occursin(r"^b", name)]